alexleskov/tb-apiclient-ruby/README.md

 `Teachbase::API::Client.new :mobile_v2, user_email: "", password: ""`

-For success authorization in Teachbase API if you using mobile endpoints must have set up 'accountid':
+For success authorization in Teachbase API if you are using mobile endpoints than must have set up 'accountid':

 ```
 api = Teachbase::API::Client.new :mobile_v2, user_email: "", password: ""